Lucky Star Cavalier Rescue

 Now that you know the "dark" side of adopting a puppy mill rescue, you should also know that every day in the free life of a puppy mill rescue brings cause for rejoicing - a now wagging tail, the pure enjoyment of a favorite treat, the first time he comes to sit on your lap, the first "accident-free" day, or the first time he raises his head to look you square in the eye.
 Lucky Star rescues can and DO become wonderful family pets.
 It may take a little more time and dedication, but the rewards are well worth it.

-Also, please be aware that we do ask for an adoption fee of $500 for young/adult dogs with a sliding scale for some of our special needs and/or more senior dogs.
-And it's $600 in the rare instance when we have puppies less than twelve months of age.
+Also, please be aware that we do ask for an adoption fee of $600 for adult dogs age 2-7 with a sliding scale for some of our special needs.
+Senior dogs 8 years and older $300. $750 in the rare instance when we have puppies and healthy youngsters less than 2 years old.
 We usually have much more than that invested in the care of each rescue.
 See our FAQs for more information about our rescue, the dogs, the adoption process, costs, etc.

 Please review our FAQs for more valuable information that will answer most of the questions you may have: